Test::Compile - Assert that your Perl files compile OK.

 longer considered best practise.
 At some stage in the future, this will stop

-and you'll have to import them explicitly.
+and you'll have to import them explicitly to keep using them.

-"plan()" function - so you can't call
+plan() function - so you can't call multiple test

-multiple test functions in the same test file.
+functions in the same test file.

-- "all_pm_files_ok(@files)"
+- all_pm_files_ok(@files)

 - This function is deprecated.
 Please use